acao780/Making-Journey/journal-pages/week-06.md

 | 2 | Laser Cut Machine | To create the physical layers |
 | 3 | Data Collection | To record and organize my food data |
 | 4 | Photography | To document my final project |

-My next step is to finish the data collection.
-I need to add the "reason" column to my table.
-This means recording why I skipped a meal.
-Was I busy?
-Was I not hungry?
-Did I sleep late?
-Understanding the "why" behind my behavior is important.
-I also need to calculate the calories for each meal.
-There are two ways to do this.
-First, I can use the USDA FoodData Central API, which is free and accurate.
-Second, I can search on Google Gemini for estimated values.
-Either way, I need to finish this before I start designing.
-After the data is ready, I will start drawing the first sketch on paper.
-I want to try 2-3 different designs.
-Each design will show the data in a different way.
-I will ask my classmates for feedback on these sketches.
-This will help me choose the best direction.
-While waiting for feedback, I will begin to make a simple version first.
-I will add colors and more details later.
-Finally, I will book time at the laser cut workshop.
-I need to practice on cheap paper before using the final material.
-This helps me reduce waste and save money.
-I will iterate 3-4 times until the design looks good.

-After seeing these references, I decided to move in a clearer direction.
-I want to combine digital visualization with handmade physical elements.
-The laser cut will show the patterns, and the colors will show the feelings.
-This approach feels more meaningful than just numbers on a screen.

-The data also influenced my design direction.
-Originally, I planned to create a digital visualisation using p5.js.
-However, I realised that a physical data sculpture could better communicate the personal and emotional aspects of eating habits.
-The calorie data can provide a clear numerical structure, while handmade physical elements can represent personal experiences, emotions, and energy levels in a more meaningful way.

-For these reasons, I decided to restart the data collection process with a larger group of participants and use the new dataset to inform the final design outcome.

-### 3. Initial Concept Sketch
-Based on my paper sketches from class, I created a more detailed concept.
-The first layer is the physical laser-cut piece.
-Each day is a circular layer.
-The size of the circle shows how much I ate.
-Missing meals create empty spaces.
-When stacked together, these layers show my eating patterns over time.
 ![Alt text](../assets/week-06/brainstorm.jpg)

 ## Reference